layerml/onboarding-project/tutorial2/README.md

     target: olist-ecommerce-datasets
 ```

 > That's it, you are done.
 Congratulations!
-You just learned how to create a new featureset depends on an existing featureset and add it into your Layer project.
+You just learned how to create a new featureset based on another featureset and add it into your Layer project.